 The bill would increase the fees paid by licensed builders and contractors from \$30 to \$60 for the first license cycle and from \$40 to \$50 annually for any renewals.
-The also would create the Enforcement Fund, which would receive \$2.4 million once through the earmarking of \$30 from the first license fee covered under the bill.
-In addition, the \$10 annual increase on the renewal fees would be allocated with \$5 beina deposited into the Builder Enforcement Fund and \$5 being used to cover administrative expenses. increase would generate another \$2.4 million over the three-year license cycle.
-The \$5 earmarked to the Enforcement Fund could be allocated only until the balance of the Fund reached \$3.0 million, and then it would not be allocated until the balance fell below \$750,000.
-These funds would be used to cover the administrative and regulatory costs that the Department of Labor and Economic Growth would incur and to reimburse the Attorney General or prosecuting attorney for his or her expenses in prosecuting unlicensed activity.
-The bill also provide carry-forward would authorization for the balance in the Fund, which would prevent these funds from being deposited into the General Fund.
+The bill also would create the Builder Enforcement Fund, which would receive a \$2.4 one-time million through earmarking of \$30 from first license fee covered under the bill.
+In addition, the \$10 annual increase on the renewal fees would be allocated with \$5 being deposited into the Builder Enforcement Fund and \$5 being used to cover administrative expenses. increase would generate another \$2.4 million over the three-year license cycle.
+The \$5 earmarked to the enforcement fund could be allocated only until the balance of the Fund reached \$3.0 million, and then it would not be allocated until the balance fell below \$750,000.
+These funds would be used to cover the administrative and regulatory costs that would be incurred by the Department of Labor and Economic Growth and to reimburse the Attorney General or prosecuting attorney for his or her expenses in prosecuting unlicensed activity.
+The bill also would provide carryforward authorization for the balance in the Fund, which would prevent these funds from being deposited into the General Fund.